Intellectual and Developmental Disability Services

 Eligibility for services from CSOC ends the day before an individual's 21st birthday. - Family support services (PDF)

-Certain caregivers of youth who have been determined eligible for developmental disability services may request support designed to help make caring for youth in the home and community easier. - Servicios de apoyo a la familia (PDF)
+Certain caregivers of youth who have been determined eligible for developmental disability services may request support designed to help make caring for youth in the home and community easier.- Servicios de apoyo a la familia (PDF)

-Para las familias de los jóvenes elegibles para los servicios a las personas con discapacidades del desarrollo. - Family support services assistive technology (PDF)
+Para las familias de los jóvenes elegibles para los servicios a las personas con discapacidades del desarrollo.

 - Summer camp assistance